taikione/CarND-Vehicle-Detection/writeup.md

 The steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and append binned color feature and hisgram of color to HOG feature vector.
 * Train a classifier Linear SVM classifier
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
 * Run the pipeline on a video stream (full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.

 [//]: # (Image References)
-[image1]: ./examples/car_not_car.png
+[non-vehicles]: ./examples/nonvehicles.png
-[image2]: ./examples/HOG_example.jpg
+[vehicles]: ./examples/vehicles.png
 [image3]: ./examples/sliding_windows.jpg
 [image4]: ./examples/sliding_window.jpg
 [image5]: ./examples/bboxes_and_heat.png